Kirkwood offers five judging divisions. The first four align with the Academy of Science St. Louis Science Fair.

 - Elementary: This is for grades K through 5.
-Projects can be for an individual, or a group project of two or three students.
-More than three students would be considered a class project.
-Class project is an option only for grades K through 4.
-A teacher must register a class project.
+Grades K through 4 have the option of a two-student team from the same school.
+A Classroom project is another option but only for grades K through 4.
+A teacher must supervise and register the class project.

 - Secondary: This is for grades 6 through 12.
-Submissions can be made by individuals or as a group project for two or three students.
-Class project is not an option.
+Submissions can be made by individual students.
+Team projects are NOT an option.

-Non-Judged option: For some students, especially in younger grades, the structure of a science fair project can reduce their excitement about “doing” science or engineering.
+- Non-Judged: For some students, especially in younger grades, the structure of a science fair project can reduce their excitement about “doing” science or engineering.
 We offer the option of entering a project that won’t be judged.
 Instead, students will receive a short feedback form about their work (comments, questions, suggestions for further exploration).
 Our hope is that this will give students a positive experience that leads to a more developed project in the future.
-To be clear, non-judged projects will not be considered for advancement to the St. Louis Area Science Fair.
+To be clear, non-judged projects will not be considered for advancement to the Academy of Science St. Louis Area Science Fair.